grammarly/rocker-compose/README.md

 *NOTE: you cannot use the last example for production, obviously because there should be no such directory as `./wordpress-src`*

 # Extends
 You can extend some container specifications within a single manifest file.
-In this example, we will run two identical wordpress containers and assign them to a different ports:
+In this example, we will run two identical wordpress containers and assign them to different ports:
 ```yaml
 namespace: wordpress
 containers: